DivergentClouds/expanse/spec.md

 ## General Syntax

-- Each Subleq argument must either have a comma, a newline, or EOF after it.
+- Each Subleq argument must either have a comma or EOF after it.
-- Lines may have more or less than 3 arguments on them.
 - Tabs are not allowed.
 - Extra whitespace is allowed.
 - Names must be of the form `/[_A-Za-z][_A-Za-z0-9]*/`